rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M13_Azure_Deployments_Using_Resource_Manager_Templates.md

 > **Note**: If you are not planning on using the deployed resources, you should delete them to avoid associated charges.
 You can do so simply by deleting the resource group **az400m13l01-RG**.

-### Exercise 2: Remove the Azure lab resources

-In this exercise, you will remove the Azure resources provisione in this lab to eliminate unexpected charges.

->**Note**: Remember to remove any newly created Azure resources that you no longer use.
-Removing unused resources ensures you will not see unexpected charges.

-#### Task 1: Remove the Azure lab resources

-In this task, you will use Azure Cloud Shell to remove the Azure resources provisioned in this lab to eliminate unnecessary charges.

-1. In the Azure portal, open the **Bash** shell session within the **Cloud Shell** pane.
-1. List all resource groups created throughout the labs of this module by running the following command:

-    ```bash
-    az group list --query "[?starts_with(name,'az400m13l01-RG')].name" --output tsv
     ```

-1. Delete all resource groups you created throughout the labs of this module by running the following command:

-    ```bash
-    az group list --query "[?starts_with(name,'az400m13l01-RG')].[name]" --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'
-    ```

-    >**Note**: The command executes asynchronously (as determined by the --nowait parameter), so while you will be able to run another Azure CLI command immediately afterwards within the same Bash session, it will take a few minutes before the resource groups are actually removed.

 ## Review